The Source and Significance of Coincidences

 From the back cover:

-Depending on what book you read, coincidences may be hailed as signs from God, messages from your deceased loved ones, confirmations that you are on the road to a more creative and fulfilling life, or illusions created by the pattern-seeking human brain.
-But few writers, whether believers or skeptics, have methodically tackled the hardest questions surrounding coincidences: for instance,
+Coincidences have been hailed as signs from God, messages from deceased loved ones, confirmations that a person is on the road to a more creative and fulfilling life, or illusions created by the pattern-seeking human brain.
+But few authors, whether believers or skeptics, have methodically tackled the hardest questions surrounding this enigmatic phenomenon.
+For instance,

-- How can you calculate whether a particular coincidence is too improbable to be chance?
+- How can we calculate whether a particular coincidence is too improbable to be just chance?

-- Is there any hard evidence that coincidences convey genuine messages from the dead, or from other entities on the “other side”?
+- What hard evidence is there that coincidences convey genuine messages from the dead, or from other entities on the “other side”?

-In this book, philosopher Sharon Hewitt Rawlette systematically analyzes the evidence for a vast array of hypotheses about the source and significance of coincidences, including chance.
-While the evidence she presents makes a highly compelling case that there is a meaningful reality transcending the known laws of science, it also demonstrates the futility of searching for a one-size-fits-all approach to coincidences.
-Personal encounters with coincidences draw us deep into the mysteries of life, and while mathematical and scientific tools have a part to play in their analysis, Rawlette shows that the key to the meaning of a coincidence ultimately lies in the response it evokes in the human heart.
+In this book, philosopher Sharon Hewitt Rawlette systematically analyzes a vast array of evidence that simultaneously supports many different hypotheses about the source and significance of coincidences.
+She makes a strongly compelling case that coincidences point to a meaningful reality transcending the known laws of science, but she also demonstrates the futility of searching for a one-size-fits-all approach to this phenomenon.
+Personal encounters with coincidences draw us deep into the mysteries of life, and while mathematical and scientific tools have a part to play in their analysis, ultimately the key to the meaning of a coincidence lies in the response it evokes in the human heart.

 The Feeling of Value: Moral Realism Grounded in Phenomenal Consciousness